 Locally, Ikunyua (2020) conducted research on a local level to investigate how WCM affects the dividend distribution of NSE-listed manufacturing companies.
 In the conclusion, the study concluded that dividend distribution among NSE-listed manufacturing businesses was not significantly affected by WCM as measured by the current ratio.
 Karimi (2020) focused on the effect of WCM on dividend distribution among NSE-listed firms.
-The findings indicated that WCM had a beneficial impact, although one that was not statistically significant, on dividend payout.
+The findings indicated that WCM possessed positive effect, though not statistically significant, on dividend payout.
 Akenga and Olang (2017) made an effort to determine the impact that a company's working capital had on the amount of dividends that were paid out by companies that were listed on the NSE.
 The results of the study demonstrated that efficient cash management positively affects dividend payments.
 It was also observed that the management of inventories and accounts receivable had a beneficial impact on the choices about dividend payouts.

 Although previous research has looked into the WCM impact on dividend payout, there are conceptual, contextual, as well as methodological gaps.
 Conceptually, it is possible that the disparities in results are due to the fact that WCM and dividend payout have each been conceptually operationalized in a unique manner by the prior researchers.
 Contextually, existing research on WCM and dividend payout has, for the most part, been conducted in developed markets, such as those in the western hemisphere and the Asia-Pacific region.
 Due to their different social and economic environments, emerging nations' findings may not be generalized to developing ones.
-In terms of methodology, the majority of the earlier research only took into account a few years (usually 5), which may not be enough to evaluate how WCM influences dividend payout, this study sought to address the following question: how does the management of working capital affect the dividend payout of energy and petroleum firms traded on the Nairobi Securities Exchange?
+In terms of methodology, the majority of the earlier research only took into account a small number of companies (usually fewer than 15), which may not be enough to evaluate how WCM influences dividend payout.
+Based on these gaps and the desire of businesses to increase their dividend payout, this research pursued to address the following question: how does the management of working capital affect the dividend payout of firms traded on the Nairobi Securities Exchange?

-1.3Research Objective
+1.3 Research Objective

-The objective of this research was to determine the effect of working capital management on dividend payout of energy and petroleum firms listed at the Nairobi Securities Exchange.
+The objective of this research was to determine the effect of working capital management on dividend payout of firms listed at the Nairobi Securities Exchange.